alospeaks/cisco-dc-automation/LabGuide/section-5-3-restclient.md

     ```

 8. Click on `Save` and select `save as`
-8. Save the request to the `Training` collection.
+8. Save the request to the `NXOS-API` collection.
 9. Name it `NXOS-Login`
 10. Get you authentication token by clicking on the `Send` Button at the right side of the url.
 You should see your token in the RESPONSE Window